 Undergraduate Accounting Major Requirements

 Accounting Course Requirements (18-credit hours, all with "C-" or better)

-For more information on all Accounting courses, go to our Course Listings and view prior course syllabi.
+- For Accounting courses, go to our Course Listings and view prior course syllabi.

 - For general information see the Bachelor Degree Program Sheet.